-The Eurocodes recognise the responsibility of each Member State and have safeguarded their right to determine values related to regulatory safety matters at national level through the use of National Annexes.
+The Eurocodes recognize the responsibility of each Member State and have safeguarded their right to determine values related to regulatory safety matters at national level through the use of National Annexes.

 In comparison with the previous edition, the following technical modifications have been made:

-Transferring design strategies for robustness and related rules to EN 1990;
+a) Transferring design strategies for robustness and related rules to EN 1990;

-providing consistency between text and technical information on impact;
+b) providing consistency between text and technical information on impact;

-limiting the scope of Annex A to rules and actions for tying systems and key members; and
+c) limiting the scope of Annex A to rules and actions for tying systems and key members; and

-inserting technical clarifications in Annex C.
+d) inserting technical clarifications in Annex C.

 0 Introduction